-We used the available sample observed by CALIFA until 2015 February, consisting of 535 galaxies that are representative of its mother sample (Walcher et al. 2014; mass and redshift ranges are $10^{9.7} < M < 10^{11.4} M{\odot}$ and 0.005 < z < 0.03, respectively), which includes galaxies of all morphological types, inclinations, and environments.
-Galaxies from CALIFA extended samples observed as ancillary programs, i.e., galaxies not contemplated in the original mother sample, were also included.
-For this reason, the M of some of the galaxies in our sample may be lower than the limits established on the mother sample.
-In order to avoid inclination effects, we clipped our sample to a low-inclination (i) galaxy subsample with $i < 60^\circ$, for which 306 galaxies remained.
+We used the available sample observed by CALIFA until February 2015, consisting of 535 galaxies that are representative of its mother sample (Walcher et al. 2014, mass and redshift ranges are $10^{9.7} < M < 10^{11.4} \rm \, M{\odot}$ and 0.005 < z < 0.03 respectively), which includes galaxies of all morphological types, inclinations and environments.
+Galaxies from CALIFA extended sample observed as ancillary programs, i.e. galaxies not contemplated in the original mother sample, were also included.
+For this reason the $M$ of some of the galaxies in our sample may be lower than the limits established on the mother sample.
+In order to avoid inclination effects, we clipped our sample to a low inclination (i) galaxies subsample with i < 60, for which 306 galaxies remained.

 The observations were performed using the PMAS instrument (Roth et al. 2005) in the PPAK configuration (Kelz et al. 2006).
-The observing strategy guarantees a complete coverage of the spatial extension of the galaxies up to 2.5 effective radius, with an FWHM ~ 2".5 (García-Benito et al. 2015), which corresponds to ~1 kpc at the average redshift of the survey (for further information of the survey, sample, and observational strategy, see Sánchez et al. 2012)
+The observing strategy guarantees a complete coverage of the spatial extension of the galaxies up to 2.5 effective radius, with a FWHM $\sim$ 2.5" (García-Benito et al. 2015), which corresponds to $\sim$ 1 kpc at the average redshift of the survey (for further information of the survey, sample and observational strategy see: Sánchez et al. 2012)

-We used data from the V500 setup that cover a wavelength range of 3745-7300 Å, with a nominal resolution of $\lambda/\Delta\lambda = 850$ at 4500 Å. The data cubes were provided by version 1.5 of the pipeline (García-Benito et al. 2015) and consist of a regular grid of 72 × 78 spectra, with a 1"/spaxel size centered in the galaxies.
+We used data from the V500 setup that covers a wavelength range of 3745 to 7300 Å, with a nominal resolution of $\lambda/\Delta\lambda$ = 850 at 4500 Å. The datacubes were provided by version 1.5 of the pipeline (García-Benito et al. 2015), and consist of a regular grid of 72×78 spectra, with a 1"/spaxel size centred in the galaxies.

-3. SFRs AND STELLAR MASS CALCULATION
+3. STAR FORMATION RATES AND STELLAR MASS CALCULATION

-The data cubes were analyzed using the Pipe3D pipeline (Sánchez et al. 2016), which is a tool that fits the continuum with stellar population models and measures the nebular emission lines.
+The datacubes were analysed using the Pipe3D pipeline (Sánchez et al. 2016), which is a tool that fits the continuum with stellar population models and measures the nebular emission lines.
 This pipeline is based on the Fit3D fitting tool (Sánchez et al. 2015).
-For this particular implementation, we adopted the GSD156 library of simple stellar population models (Cid Fernandes et al. 2013, hereafter CF13) that comprises 156 templates covering 39 stellar ages (from 1 Myr to 13 Gyr) and 4 metallicities ($Z/Z{\odot} = 0.2, 0.4, 1$, and 1.5).
-These templates have been extensively used within the CALIFA collaboration (e.g., Pérez et al. 2013; González Delgado et al. 2014; CF13).
-Details of the fitting procedure, dust attenuation curve, and uncertainties of the process are given in Sánchez et al. (2015, 2016).
+For this particular implementation we adopted the GSD156 library of simple stellar population models (Cid Fernandes et al. 2013, hereafter CF13), that comprises 156 templates covering 39 stellar ages (from 1Myr to 13Gyr), and 4 metallicities ( $Z/Z{\odot}=0.2, 0.4, 1, \text{ and } 1.5$ ).
+This templates have been extensively used within the CALIFA collaboration (e.g. Pérez et al. 2013; González Delgado et al. 2014, CF13).
+Details of the fitting procedure, dust attenuation curve, and uncertainties of the process are given in (Sánchez et al. 2015, 2016).

-We applied a spatial binning to each data cube to reach a homogeneous S/N of 50 across the field of view.
+We applied a spatial binning to each datacube to reach an homogenous S/N of 50 across the field of view.
 Then, the stellar population fitting was applied to the coadded spectra within each spatial bin.
-Finally, following the procedures described in CF13 and Sánchez et al. (2015), we derive the stellar population model for each spaxel by re-scaling the bestfitted model within each spatial bin to the continuum flux intensity in the corresponding spaxel.
-The stellar population model is then subtracted to create a gas-pure cube comprising only the ionized gas emission lines.
-Thus, it is assumed that the same M/L ratio and dust attenuation for those spaxels within the same spatial bin derive a spaxel-wise map of any stellar property, like the M surface density (Σ).
+Finally, following the procedures described in CF13 and Sánchez et al. 2015b, we derive the stellar-population model for each spaxel by re-scaling the best fitted model within each spatial bin to the continuum flux intensity in the corresponding spaxel.
+The stellar-population model is then substracted to create a gas-pure cube comprising only the ionised gas emission lines.
+Thus it is assumed the same M/L ratio and dust attenuation for those spaxels within the same spatial-bin, to derive a spaxel-wise map of any stellar property, like the $M$ surface density $(\Sigma)$ .